 Falls Prevention, Improve Your Balance with These Simple Yoga Exercises

 Yoga is one of the most practical activities for individuals of all ages and abilities.
 It is a practice that combines stretching and strengthening postures with deep breathing and relaxation to create a mind-body connection.
-Despite its origins in Eastern philosophy, yoga focuses on physical health and well-being as practiced in the West.
+Despite its origins in Eastern philosophy, yoga focuses on physical health, Falls prevention of Alzheimer and well-being as practiced in the West.
 Although it carries a spiritual element, it is not overtly religious.
 It is beneficial to people of all religions and belief systems, and everyone can profit from doing it.

 Indeed, as you will see, regular practice of yoga for seniors lead to many benefits, ranging from increased flexibility and balance to less stress and better sleep.